U.S. Route 70 in North Carolina: Piedmont

-Passing south of Elon, US 70 runs on Church St, a four lane retail corridor, as it enters Burlington's city limits.
+With the corridor traveling south of central Elon, US 70 travel on Church St, a four lane retail corridor, as it enters city limits of Burlington.
 It connects with NC 87 and NC 100 as well as NC 62 as it enters downtown Burlington.
 Sharing a brief concurrency with NC 62 through the downtown area, it then proceeds southeasterly to Haw River.
 As it nears the town of Haw River, it then goes northeasterly again to bypass the town and crosses over the Haw River via Three Governors Bridge; heading easterly again, the highway drops back to two lanes after connecting with NC 49.
 At Mebane, US 70 crosses into Orange County.
 Passing through the communities of Miles and Efland, and parallels the NCRR railroad just to the north, US 70 makes a unique median divide in Duke Forest to merge with the I-85 Connector (SR 1239); constructed in the mid-1950s when US 70 was rerouted here onto what is now I-40/I-85.
 Crossing the Eno River, US 70 passes along the northern edge of Hillsborough, while US 70 Bus. goes through its downtown area.
 Crossing the Eno River again, it borders along the Eno River State Park, while traveling through another area of the Duke Forest.
 At Eno, US 70 merges onto I-85 (exit 170), while US 70 Bus. continues along its former alignment to Bennett Place.

 Entering both Durham and Durham County, I-85/US 70 maintains an east–west routing north of the downtown area, along a stretch of highway dedicated to Dr. John H. Franklin.
 At exit 174A US 15/US 501 join the freeway; at exit 176B US 501 departs and continues north along Duke Street.
 US 70 leaves I-85/US 15 at exit 178, and forms a concurrency with I-885, which begins at the interchange.
 I-85 and US 15 continue north toward Oxford and Petersburg.
 Traveling on a southeasterly direction along four-lane freeway in East Durham, it has interchanges with US 70 Bus./ NC 98 and Carr Drive.
 Soon after I-885 departs from the route to head toward I-40, US 70 downgrades to an expressway.
 At Bethesda, Miami Boulevard (SR 1959) continues south into the Research Triangle Park, while US 70 enters Wake County along New Raleigh Highway.